-Equality Objective: To explore and understand the issues of FSM pupil progress further so that the school can close the gaps.
+Equality Objective: To explore and understand the issues regarding the progress of pupils in receipt of pupil premium further so that the school can close the gaps.

-Why: Our school’s local statistics bear out the findings of national statistics where non FSM pupils outperform FSM pupils at Key stage 2 in Reading, Writing and Maths.
-The Average Points Score for pupils from the groups for the past 3 years is shown below:
+Why: Our school’s local statistics bear out the findings of national statistics where non-PP pupils outperform PP pupils at Key stage 2 in Reading, Writing and Maths.
+Although the Average Scale Score for pupils from the groups for the past 3 years is in line with national averages:

 While we can see a narrowing gap between the groups over time, we would like to work towards eradicating this gap completely over time.

-How: Track and provide intervention for FSM pupils.
-Identify any link to any other protected characteristics alongside FSM.
-Evaluate the impact of current methods and interventions introduced in the previous and current academic year.
+How: Track and provide intervention for PP pupils.
+Identify any link to any other protected characteristics alongside PP. Evaluate the impact of current methods and interventions introduced in the previous and current academic year.
 Target families known to the school at the earliest opportunity to engage in Early Help.

-Outcome: We intend to use the information gathered to further develop and improve FSM pupils’ skills in Reading, Writing and Maths.
+Outcome: We intend to use the information gathered to further develop and improve PP pupils’ skills in Reading, Writing and Maths.